 IMPORTANT INFORMATION – PLEASE READ THIS CATO SOLUTIONS’ MASTER SERVICE AGREEMENT (“MSA” OR “AGREEMENT”) CAREFULLY BEFORE OPENING YOUR ACCOUNT AND/OR BEFORE DOWNLOADING OR INSTALLING THE SOLUTIONS (DEFINED BELOW).
-THIS AGREEMENT CONSISTS OF THE TERMS AND CONDITIONS WHICH GOVERN YOUR (“YOU” OR “CUSTOMER“), ACCESS TO AND USE OF CATO’S SOLUTIONS AND CONSTITUTES A BINDING AGREEMENT BETWEEN YOU AND CATO.
+THIS AGREEMENT CONSISTS OF THE TERMS AND CONDITIONS WHICH GOVERN YOUR (“YOU” OR “CUSTOMER“), ACCESS TO AND USE OF CATO’S SOLUTIONS.
 BY CREATING AN ACCOUNT WITH CATO AND/OR USING THE SOLUTIONS (IN WHOLE OR IN PART) IN ANY WAY OR MANNER, YOU AGREE THAT YOU ARE BOUND BY THIS AGREEMENT.

 IF YOU DO NOT AGREE TO THE TERMS OF THIS AGREEMENT, YOU SHOULD NOT OPEN AN ACCOUNT WITH CATO AND IMMEDIATELY AVOID THE USE OF THE SOLUTIONS AND RETURN THEM TO CATO.